 M.D.-Ph.D. students are full-time students during both the professional and graduate phases of their education.
 They choose a graduate program and faculty adviser and begin dissertation research during the first summer of graduate studies.
 During the first year of graduate studies, students take formal course work and become familiar with current research topics through seminars, discussion groups and lectures by distinguished scientists.
 Following completion of the research project and defense of the doctoral dissertation, graduates are equipped to participate in virtually any area of current biomedical research in the most prestigious laboratories.

-The program begins in June prior to the first year of medical school with orientation and pre-matriculation laboratory rotations before the start of medical school classes.
+The program begins in June prior to the first year of medical school with orientation and laboratory rotations before the start of medical school classes.
 During the first two years, students complete the pre-clinical phase of medical school and take the first part of the United States Medical Licensing Examination.
-They then move directly to M3 orientation and six to eight weeks of clinical rotations.
+They then continue to transition to M3 clerkships and complete up to eight weeks of clinical rotations.
 At that point they formally move to the graduate school and choose a Ph.D. program for their dissertation research.

 Graduate-level course work, examinations and research are guided by the dissertation adviser and the dissertation committee, with oversight by members of the M.D.-Ph.D. steering committee.
 The main undertaking at this phase is research that leads to the Ph.D. dissertation.
-However, students acquire additional clinical skills by completing their required ambulatory core rotation longitudinally during the second and third year of graduate studies and a foundational clinical elective during the fourth year of graduate studies.
-After completion of all doctoral degree requirements, students return to complete their required third year medical school clinical rotations.
+However, students acquire additional clinical skills by completing their required ambulatory core rotation longitudinally during the second and third year of graduate studies.
+After completion of all doctoral degree requirements, students return to complete their required third and fourth year medical school clinical rotations.
 Flexible timing of the return to full-time medical school and limited requirements during the final year of studies allow students to complete their requirements and pursue additional research projects.
+Students who successfully complete the degree requirements of the dual degree program will have both degrees (M.D. and Ph.D.) conferred at the culmination of the M4 year.

 Participating programs